emer/leabra/examples/ra25/README.md

 # Leabra Random Associator 25 Example

-This example project serves as a demo and basic template for Leabra models.
+This example project serves as a demo and basic template for Leabra models -- you can use this as a starting point for creating your own models.
 It has been constructed to illustrate the most common types of functionality needed across models, to facilitate copy-paste programming.

 # Running the model